phpmyadmin/phpmyadmin/doc/setup.rst

 Installing using Docker
 +++++++++++++++++++++++

-phpMyAdmin comes with an Docker image, which you can easily deploy.
+phpMyAdmin comes with a Docker image, which you can easily deploy.
 You can download it using:

 .. code-block:: sh

     docker pull phpmyadmin/phpmyadmin

-The phpMyAdmin will be executed on port 80.
-It supports several ways of configuring link to the database server, which you can configure using environment variables:
+The phpMyAdmin server will be executed on port 80.
+It supports several ways of configuring the link to the database server, which you can manage using environment variables:

 .. envvar:: PMA_ARBITRARY